-The rich history of Literacy Mid-South began with a call to help low-literacy adults gain the reading skills needed to become better individuals, parents, employees, and citizens.
+The rich history of Literacy Mid-South began with a call to help low-literacy adults gain the reading skills needed to excel academically, secure gainful employment, and engage fully with their communities.
 Later, LMS broadened its mission to include family literacy and students not reading on grade level by third grade.
 Today, in addition to continuing its work with adult and student readers, Literacy Mid-South serves as a convener and core collaborator for the broad community of literacy-focused organizations in the region.

 Multiple generations of volunteer tutors have anchored Literacy Mid-South’s story.
 Prominent community leaders have played key roles, but so has a large cast of supporters serving quietly in the background.
 Setting the stage were a foreign missionary and the local preacher who championed his teaching method.
 A music superstar also pitched in.
 Thousands of people and numerous partners have worked with energy and dedication through the years to grow the organization that is still the literacy leader of the Mid-South.